C0D3D3V/Ebsco-Downloader/README.md

 or like this: `https://web.p.ebscohost.com/ehost/ebookviewer/ebook?sid=bbd8ffd2-08e3-4be1-9377-7b7aad871d39%40redis&vid=0&format=EB`

-You can download this book now using this command: `ebsco-dl -dp https://web-p-ebscohost-com.ukzn.idm.oclc.org/ehost/ebookviewer/ebook/bmxlYmtfXzI1MjQxMjhfX0FO0?sid=119ac7c8-1a4f-4b8a-8ea4-deae7f213fa4@redis&vid=0&format=EK&rid=1`.
+You can download this book now using this command: `ebsco-dl https://web.p.ebscohost.com/ehost/ebookviewer/ebook?sid=bbd8ffd2-08e3-4be1-9377-7b7aad871d39%40redis&vid=0&format=EB`.
 The book will be downloaded in the current working directory, you can change this behavior by using the `--path` option.

 If you run into certificate problems you can add `-scv` to the command, so that the certificate is not validated.